Mahomes vs. Allen: Is it the new Brady vs. Manning? - NewsBreak

 When the two met again later in the season for the AFC Championship, it was a similar result.
 After Buffalo jumped to an early 9-0 lead, KC went on a 38-6 run before the Bills scored another touchdown late in the fourth quarter.
 The Chiefs won 38-24.

 Mahomes threw for 325 yards and three touchdowns, tight end Travis Kelce caught two touchdowns, receiver Tyreek Hill gets almost 200 yards and the Chiefs go to the Super Bowl.
-Josh Allen threw for 287 yards and ran for 88 while throwing two touchdowns; one touchdown and lots of yards coming when the Bills were already down big.Chiefs Kingdom to take over KC bar for playoffs
+Josh Allen threw for 287 yards and ran for 88 while throwing two touchdowns; one touchdown and lots of yards coming when the Bills were already down big.Chiefs to take over Kansas City bar for playoffs

 But in 2021, the roles switched.